Skip to main content

 6. Advanced Applications

-1. Specialized Tier Paths: Create tiers for specific partner types.
-This could be for ISVs or service providers.
+1. Specialized Tier Paths: Create tiers for specific partner types, such as ISVs or service providers.

 2. Regional Tiering: Adapt tier criteria for different geographic markets.